Who Is James Jordan? Taylor Sheridan’s Go-To Actor Explained

 Since Wind River, Jordan has appeared in nearly every major Sheridan project:

-• In Yellowstone, he plays Steve Hendon, a recurring character who works as a livestock agent.
+• In Yellowstone, he plays Steve Hendon, a livestock agent who appeared across seasons 2-5.

-• In 1883, he portrays Cookie, adding humour and depth to the prequel series.
+• In 1883, he portrays Cookie, the chuck wagon chef who adds both humour and tragedy to the prequel series.

-• In Mayor of Kingstown, he takes on the role of Ed Simmons.
+• In Mayor of Kingstown, he takes on the role of Ed Simmons, a correctional officer.

 Sheridan clearly values Jordan’s ability to play complex characters—whether they’re morally ambiguous or outright antagonistic.
 His versatility makes him an asset to any ensemble cast.